abbastshaikh/Brain-Tumor-Segmentation/README.md

 ### Methodology

- The complete methodology for segmentation, tumor grade classification, and survival prediction is shown below:
+ The complete proposed methodology for segmentation, tumor grade classification, and survival prediction is shown below:

  ![methodology](imgs/methodology.png)

 ### Segmentation

 Segmentation is performed by ensembling several 2-dimensional convolutional neural networks.
-The CNN architecture is composed of a modified U-Net<sup>[6]</sup>, which includes Waterfall Atrous Spatial Pooling<sup>[7]</sup> to enhance the ability of the network to incorporate contextual information as well as attention gates<sup>[8]</sup> to improve network's accuracy in predicting regions with small areas and large variability in shape.
-The architecture of the network is shown below:
+Each network is composed of a U-Net architecture<sup>[6]</sup>, modified to include Waterfall Atrous Spatial Pooling<sup>[7]</sup> to enhance the ability of the network to incorporate contextual information as well as attention gates<sup>[8]</sup> to improve network's accuracy in predicting regions with small areas and large variability in shape.
+The proposed architecture of the network is shown below:

 ![architecture](imgs/architecture.png)